isomerpages/moe-bukittimahpri/_info-for-parents/Sexuality Education.md

 <strong>INFORMATION FOR PARENTS</strong>
 <p align="justify">8.
 Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers. </p>

 <p align="justify">Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-The letter and form will be distributed to parents at the start of the year and is also downloadable [[here]](/files/2023/2023SEdLetter.pdf).
 The completed opt-out <a href="https://form.gov.sg/63d22377a65b480011574097">form</a>  is to be submitted by 10 February 2023. </p>

 <p align="justify">Parents can contact the school at 6466 2863 (ext.
 202) for discussion or to seek clarification about the school’s Sexuality Education programme.</p>